-Students who have consistently demonstrated outstanding academic excellence while attending Santa Monica College, shall be recognized at graduation and their transcripts anotated with the appropriate honors recognition, provided the applicable criteria are met and the student is in good academic standing (not on academic or lack of progress probation) at the time of graduation.
-Students who have been suspended from the college are ineligible to receive honors at graduation regardless of GPA attained.
+Students who have consistently demonstrated academic excellence while attending Santa Monica College shall be recognized at graduation and students' transcript shall be annotated with the appropriate honors recognition, provided the applicable criteria are met and the students are in good academic standing (not on disqualified status for lack of progress) at the time of graduation.
+Students who have been suspended for disciplinary reasons from the college are ineligible to receive honors at graduation regardless of GPA attained.

 - a.
 Graduating with Highest Honors - i.
-Attainment of a cumulative GPA of 4.0 (includes coursework from other - ii.
-Completion of a minimum of 12 units in residency at Santa Monica College; - b.
+Attainment of a cumulative GPA of 4.0 (includes coursework from other colleges): - ii.
+Completion of a minimum of 12 units at Santa Monica College; - b.
 Graduating with High Honors - i.
-Attainment of a cumulative GPA of 3.70 3.99 (includes coursework from other - ii.
-Completion of a minimum of 12 units in residency at Santa Monica College; - c.
+Attainment of a cumulative GPA of 3.70 3.99 (includes coursework from other colleges); - ii.
+Completion of a minimum of 12 units at Santa Monica College; - c.
 Graduating with Honors - i.
-Attainment of a cumulative GPA of 3.0 3.69 (includes coursework from other - ii.
-Completion of a minimum of 12 units in residency at Santa Monica College.
+Attainment of a cumulative GPA of 3.0 3.69 (includes coursework from other colleges); - ii.
+Completion of a minimum of 12 units at Santa Monica College.